maxthomas/utilt/README.md

 # utilt
 This library attempts to make Java a little less painful.

+## `SystemErrDisabler`
+Toggle writing to `System.err` - useful if tools you don't own have calls that aren't worth keeping around.

 ## `AutoCloseableIterator`
 Combination of `Iterator<K>` and `AutoCloseable`, inspired by C#'s [IDisposable](http://msdn.microsoft.com/en-us/library/system.idisposable.aspx)